Cicaplast fit check ยท Product comparison

 Question: Is La Roche-Posay Cicaplast good for acne-prone skin, or will it feel too heavy?

-What matters: A repair balm can be helpful and still be the wrong daily texture for your skin.
+What matters: A famous repair balm can be helpful and still be the wrong daily texture for your current skin.

-Next move: Paste or scan the ingredient list in Rico before checkout.
-Rico helps you read whether the formula looks like support, overload, or a better-fit swap moment for acne-prone skin.
+Next move: Use Rico to scan or paste the Cicaplast ingredient list before checkout.
+Rico gives you a Skin Fit read so you can decide whether this balm looks like support, overload, or a better-fit swap moment for acne-prone skin.

 Best next guides